brianbad/Congo.com-API/README.md

     - AUTHENTICATION
         - POST http://localhost:3000/login
             - The username and password can be passed in via the request body as JSON, raw data (ie. username=admin&password=password), or via Key/Value pairs (x-www-form-urlencoded)
-            - Note: To generate a valid JWT, the only valid account is username: admin, password: password.
-These credentials are currently hard coded (TODO: Actually verify credentials through the DB).
+            - Note: You'll need to add the first user account to the DB manually in order to start generating JWTs.

     - USERS (All endpoints require passing a JWT which can be generated using the /login endpoint referenced above.
 In Postman, this JWT can be passed via the Authorization tab, and selecting 'Bearer Token' as the type and pasting the JWT in the input box)
         - GET http://localhost:3000/users (Get all users)